Meaning Before Detail

 This nugget (and the science explained in the book) helps to explain why the Altitude Framework is such a powerful communication framework.
 The Altitude Framework along with the Engagement Tool provide a visual orientation and hierarchy… moving from meaning to details.

-This is also a great reminder that one of the most powerful questions we can ask someone is their WHY – It creates full engagement around the THEIR meaning.
+This is also a great reminder that one of the most powerful questions we can ask someone is their WHY – It creates full engagement around THEIR meaning.
 If you can then attach every detail of the conversation to their WHY then you will have full attention.

 In an educational setting (like our Boot Camp) this becomes an important teaching principle.
 Give ONE concept and use a lot of details to support ONE idea.
 We then support with a story because stories are rich with meaning.